 Typically, these solutions have an End-of-Arm Tool (EoAT) to grab items and position them on a pallet.
 They’re often paired with conveyors that feed products to the palletizing area.
 There are several types of robotic palletizing solutions, including bag palletizers and case palletizers, among others, and some can even handle fragile objects.

 Sorting seems like a straightforward process, but it’s actually a complex one to automate.
-Warehouse robots designed for sorting items must be able to pick up objects, identify them and place them in the appropriate bin or other storage area.
+Warehouse robots designed for sorting items must be able to pick up objects, identify and place them in the appropriate bin or other storage area.
 Warehouse sorting robots are often paired with conveyor systems and use some type of robotic arm to grasp objects, combined with cameras to “see” the item and algorithms to compare those images to other images for item identification.
 Robotic sorting solutions reduce the number of touches, transfers and conveyors needed compared to traditional sorting systems.